How Deepfake Detection Can Empower Businesses

 The Erosion of Trust with Fraudulent Technology

-Beyond elections, the proliferation of deepfakes poses a broader threat to public and private trust in information and identity.
+Beyond elections, the proliferation of deepfakes poses a broader threat to public and private trust in information and identity verification.
 As deepfake technology becomes more prevalent, people are becoming increasingly skeptical of the media they consume.
 This skepticism in media could lead to a phenomenon known as the liar’s dividend, where the possibility of fake content gives individuals plausible deniability, undermining accountability and truth.
+IDV solutions could help organisations verify truth from falsehood, restoring digital trust in an age of AI deception.

 A common example of this phenomenon is damaging media coverage of a public figure, political leader, or business leader.
 Skepticism in authentic media allows these individuals to play on this public sentiment, using it to their advantage to claim that it is not genuine.
 It is easy to see how this effect might snowball.